-- Assess the potential effects of construction, operation and decommissioning activities on air quality. - Assess the potential dust impacts from the proposed on-site quarry in accordance with the requirements of EPA Victoria's Protocol for Environmental Management: Mining and Extractive Industries (2007). - Assess the potential effects of the project on noise and vibration amenity at sensitive receptors, including information that addresses: - how the noise associated with construction of the wind farm will be managed in accordance with relevant guidelines, such as EPA Victoria's Noise Control Guidelines Publication 1254 and Noise from Industry in Regional Victoria Publication 1411; and - how the operational wind farm noise will be managed in accordance with relevant guidelines, including Policy and Planning Guidelines for Development of Wind Energy Facilities in Victoria and NZS 6808:2010 Acoustics Wind Farm Noise for the turbines, and EPA Victoria's Noise from Industry in Regional Victoria Publication 1411 for other relevant project infrastructure such as the on-site substation. - Assess the potential noise and vibration (ground and airborne) effects from the proposed on-site quarry activities on sensitive receptors in accordance with guidelines, such as The Guidelines for Ground Vibration and Airblast Limits for Blasting in Mines and Quarries.
+- Assess the potential effects of construction, operation and decommissioning activities on air quality. - Assess the potential dust impacts from the proposed on-site quarry in accordance with the requirements of EPA Victoria's Protocol for Environmental Management: Mining and Extractive Industries (2007). - Assess the potential effects of the project on noise and vibration amenity at sensitive receptors, including information that addresses: - how the noise associated with construction of the wind farm will be managed in accordance with relevant guidelines, such as EPA Victoria's Noise Control Guidelines Publication 1254 and Noise from Industry in Regional Victoria Publication 1411; and - how the operational wind farm noise will be managed in accordance with relevant guidelines, including Policy and Planning Guidelines for Development of Wind Energy Facilities in Victoria, NZS 6808:2010 Acoustics - Wind Farm Noise and EPA Victoria's Noise from Industry in Regional Victoria Publication 1411. - Assess the potential noise and vibration (ground and airborne) effects from the proposed on-site quarry activities on sensitive receptors in accordance with guidelines, such as The Guidelines for Ground Vibration and Airblast Limits for Blasting in Mines and Quarries.